A to Z Video Editing

 • GIF

-CTA (Call to Action) = A short prompt that encourages your viewers to engage in a specific behavior (take action through a click, by writing a comment, with sharing a video)
+CTA (Call to Action) = A short prompt that encourages your viewers to engage in a specific behavior (take action through a click, by writing a comment, or by sharing a video)

 D